 But I was really wanting to hit something out of the park for you, you know?
 Cuz I love you and I love that.

 So there I was, putzing around on the internet for ideas.
 And I saw something with caramelized onions.
 I don’t remember what that was, but “BOOM do a pizza”.
-I haven’t done a new pizza in a long time and pizza is my favourite food, right?
+I haven’t done a new pizza in a long time and pizza is my favorite food, right?
 So there it was.
 I went to the store, threw in a pedi, got ingredients, came home, and made it happen.
+French Onion Pizza.

 And this.
+French Onion Pizza.
 This is the tastiest pizza I have ever made.
 This is the tastiest pizza I have ever eaten.
 I can die now.
 I’m good.
 And I think God would want me to bring Him a slice.

 This isn’t just a pizza.
 This is caramelized creamy love on dough.
 This is a labor of love …but it is that damn good.
 And can I just tell you how caramelizing onions makes your house smell amazing?
 Unexpected bonus.

 The directions are long, but I’ll break it down for you.
 Have dough.
 Make it or buy it, whatever.
 Caramelize onions – which involves nothing more than cooking them slowly for a bit.
 Roast pepper.
 Brown mushrooms.
-Make the pizza.
+Make the French Onion Pizza.
 That’s it.
 It’s really not that much work.
 And it is toooootally worth it.

 So here she is.
-My new baby.
+French Onion Pizza, my new baby.
 If you try just one of my recipes, make it this one.

 - 3 large Vidalia onions

-- 3 T extra virgin olive oil, divided
+- 3 Tbs extra virgin olive oil divided

 - 8 oz sliced baby portabello mushrooms